nguyensjsu/sp21-172-the-uncalled-four/journal/project_journal.md

 #### CMPE 172 - Starbucks - Week #3 - May 6, 2021 - All Commits accessible [here](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commits/main)

-***Established Connection to Database to Pull Menu items*** I was able to create an initial shell for connecting to the database and extracting information from its tables to populate the menus.
-Currently only the connection has been established, but I will continue to update this such that it will populate the html properly.
+***Established Connection to Database to Pull Menu items*** We were able to create an initial shell for connecting to the database and extracting information from its tables to populate the menus.
+Currently, only the connection has been established, but we will continue to update this such that it will populate the HTML properly.
 Also created a button that will be used for placing orders on the cashier app.

 [Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/bf88f4bd905fca1b79e65ff6d3f1f8ed4db3e749)

 ![alt text](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/blob/main/screenshots/taskboard-alex-2.png)

 ***Updated CRUD Approach Redesign Table Creation Using @Entity*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/064ca2ff9822bcfa2a83ca61085c803c814d04af) <br />
-I have updated on where CRUD behaves in the Starbucks.
+We have updated on where CRUD behaves in Starbucks.
 Before I run SQL scripts on MySQL to create the tables and insert data.
-This week, I abolished that approach.
+This week, We abolished that approach.
 Now when we run Starbucks, it creates the tables before the user opens the web browser.
-Models use @Entity to create the tables for Strabucks.
+Models use @Entity to create the tables for Starbucks.

 ![alt text](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/blob/main/screenshots/%40entity.png?raw=true)

 ***Updated CRUD Approach Redesign Table Data Insertion jdbcTemplate*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/13286978b5fcc5e491420ff086c5190fbe184a7a) <br />
-However, I have encountered a problem with inserting the drinks data into the database.
-This is error is my main focus, and hopefully, I can fix it by tomorrow.
+However, we have encountered a problem with inserting the drinks data into the database.
+This is error is the main focus, and hopefully, we can fix it by tomorrow.
 ![alt text](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/blob/main/screenshots/error-mysql.png?raw=true)

 ***Initial Commit on Kong*** [Commit Link](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commit/25638ad6f6525956cccb46c4f49888a0c0bc2236) <br />
-I have also initialized the kong in the project.
-Although I haven't started developing it since I got stuck on the error on MySQL.
+We have also initialized the Kong in the project.
+Although we haven't started developing it since the project got stuck on the error on MySQL.

 #### CMPE 172 - Starbucks - Week #3 - May 13, 2021 - All Commits accessible [here](https://github.com/nguyensjsu/sp21-172-the-uncalled-four/commits/main)